josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 As expected I do enjoy the weathering part of the process the most.
 It is very satisfying and you can do a lot of interestingly looking things without being able to paint very fine details by brush.

 What's next?
 I have 2 more Bandai kits waiting to be built.
 Both of them Star Wars.
 I don't have exact plans for them yet but I am thinking about going one step further and create some diorama.
-It could be even crashed X-Wing or destroyed AT-AT lying on ground.
+It could be even crashed X-Wing or destroyed AT-AT lying on the ground.
 I like the idea of having a small post-battle scenery.

 I am also becoming very interested in scratch-building, mainly from easily accessible materials and trash.
-I blame some Youtubers for this, mainly [Bill and his Bill Making stuff channel][bill].
+I blame some Youtubers for this, mainly [Bill and his Bill Making Stuff channel][bill].
 His videos and builds are awesome and as a bonus you get some valuable safety advice here and there.

 [shuttle]: <{{ site.baseurl }}{% post_url 2021-05-04-revisiting-old-hobby-shuttle-model-kit %}> "Revisiting an old hobby - building a plastic model kit: Space Shuttle Atlantis"